syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Toolbar color customization

-Border color of the toolbar can be customized with the help of `BorderColor` property in `ToolbarSettings`.
+Border and background color of the toolbar can be customized with the help of `Stroke` and `BackGround` properties in `ImageEditorToolbarSettings`.

 {% tabs %}

 {% highlight XAML %}

 <imageEditor:SfImageEditor Source="table.png">